113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

 :   The roles that provide access for the source service.

 --source-service-instance-name SOURCE_SERVICE_INSTANCE_NAME
-:   Source service instance name, mutually exclusive with `--source-service-instance-id`.
-If not specified, all instances of the source service are authorized to access.
+:   Source service instance name, mutually exclusive with `--source-service-instance-id` and `--source-service-account`.
+If source service instance not specified, all instances of source service will be authorized to access.

 --source-service-instance-id SOURCE_SERVICE_INSTANCE_ID
 :   Source service instance ID, mutually exclusive with `--source-service-instance-name`.
 If not specified, all instances of the source service are authorized to access.

+--source-service-account ACCOUNT_GUID
+:   Account GUID of source service, mutually exclusive with `--source-service-instance-name`.
+Use this option if source service is from another account.

 --source-resource-group-id RESOURCE_GROUP_ID
 :   Source resource group ID, mutually exclusive with '--source-service-instance-id'.